CENG501-Projects/CENG501-Fall2024/ErturkKayman/Readme.md

     During training after every epoch (can be adjusted in the config) an evaluation is performed.
     AP@40 scores are reported.
 (See next chapter for detailed explanation)

+### 3.1.1.
+Acknowledgments

+As mentioned earlier, we did not implement the network from stracth.
+We have used software from many different resources.
+Most of the archtiecture, even file structure, is taken from [MonoDETR](https://github.com/ZrrSkywalker/MonoDETR) implmenetation.
+Because that paper has the exact same goal as ours (3D object detection on KITTI dataset), Dataset loader, trainer, tester, optimizer, losses are similar.
+We built our model on top of that codebase.
+We have also used codes directly from [Deformable-DETR](https://github.com/fundamentalvision/Deformable-DETR), [DETR](https://github.com/facebookresearch/detr), [GUPNET](https://github.com/SuperMHP/GUPNet).

+In our file structure, here are the codes written (fully, partially) by us;
+lib/models/monoatt/adaptive_token_clustering.py
+lib/models/monoatt/cluster_center_estimation.py
+lib/models/monoatt/monoatt.py (partially)
+lib/datasets/kitti/kitti_eval_python/kitti_common.py (partially)
+lib/losses/focal_loss.py (partially)

 ## 3.2.
 Running the code